 The Problem With Lana Del Rey

 The problem with Lana Del Rey is that too many people decided what she was before she finished becoming it.
-The discourse hardened early — the manufactured persona accusations, the Americana nostalgia critique, the arguments about whether she was allowed to make the kind of music she was making — and even as she kept making records that complicated these readings, the established narrative proved stubbornly resistant to revision.
+The discourse hardened early: the manufactured persona accusations, the Americana nostalgia critique, the arguments about whether she was allowed to make the kind of music she was making.
+Even as she kept making records that complicated these readings, the established narrative proved stubbornly resistant to revision.

-Did You Know That There's a Tunnel Under Ocean Blvd is, I think, the record that finally makes the case so overwhelming that revision becomes unavoidable.
-It's a long record, almost eighty minutes, and it asks you to sit with it in ways that contemporary streaming culture actively discourages.
+Did You Know That There's a Tunnel Under Ocean Blvd is the record that finally makes the case so overwhelming that revision becomes unavoidable.
+It's long, almost eighty minutes, and it asks you to sit with it in ways that contemporary streaming culture actively discourages.
 It doesn't front-load its power.
 It accumulates.
 The best things on it arrive slowly, in the middle and toward the end, after you've committed to the journey.
+Patience is not optional here.

 What She's Actually Doing

 The comparisons to Joni Mitchell have been more frequent lately, and they're not wrong, but they're also slightly off in a way I find interesting.
-Mitchell was always intellectually confident in a way that Lana Del Rey isn't quite — Mitchell knew what she thought and the music was the articulation of that knowledge.
+Mitchell was always intellectually confident: she knew what she thought and the music was the articulation of that knowledge.
 Del Rey operates differently.
 The music feels like thinking-in-progress, like she's working something out and the working-out is what's being shared.

 That's a different relationship to the audience.
 It requires a different kind of listening.
 It's also riskier, because unresolved thinking can read as confusion rather than honesty, and critics who need their art to arrive with a thesis have sometimes mistaken Del Rey's openness for emptiness.

-The songs on Ocean Blvd that work most deeply — 'A&W', 'Grandfather please stand on the shoulders of my father while he's deep-sea fishing', 'Taco Truck x VB' — are the ones that sit in genuine emotional ambivalence, that don't tell you how to feel about what you're hearing.
+The songs on Ocean Blvd that work most deeply, 'A&W', 'Grandfather please stand on the shoulders of my father while he's deep-sea fishing', 'Taco Truck x VB', are the ones that sit in genuine emotional ambivalence, that don't tell you how to feel about what you're hearing.
 'A&W' in particular is one of the stranger pop songs made in recent years: it changes register and tempo mid-song in a way that could feel like a formal error and instead feels like a formal discovery, like the song finding its real shape after starting in the wrong one.
+It's eleven minutes long and earns every minute.

 Why the Bravery Matters